-b.
-Routine Monitoring End of Pipe Outfall(s) 001-004
+a.
+Routine monitoring End of Pipe-for outfall(s) 001.

 For the duration of the permit, at a minimum, samples for the constituents described below shall be collected at the indicated frequencies.
-The first routine monitoring for the time frame during which the monitoring of initial discharge occurs will, at a minimum, consist of flow measurements for the duration of the six-month monitoring time frame.
-Monitoring will be based on semi-annual time frames, from January through June, and from July through December.
+Reporting will be based on semi-annual time frames, from January through June, and from July through December.